-There is no czech Christmas without vanilla crescents.
-And “ours” are surely the best (which is what everyone says about their crescents).
+There is no Czech Christmas without vanilla crescents.
+And “ours” are surely the best (which is what everyone says about their own crescents).
 However, they are so good that they never last long.

-Vanilla crescents are, in fact, the least labouring (baked) christmas cookies.
+Vanilla crescents are, in fact, the least laboring (baked) christmas cookies.

 - Put the ingredients together on the pastry board, thouroughly knead it.